 Honorary degrees are awarded for life.
 Awardees reflect the values and personify the mission of the University.
 If at any time during the life of an awardee the University becomes aware of documented evidence of criminal, unethical or immoral behavior or activity, the University has the right to rescind the honorary degree.

-The President will present to the Executive Committee of the Board of Directors evidence warranting the revocation of an honorary degree.
-The Executive Committee will review and consider this evidence and, where it finds sufficient evidence to warrant revocation, forward its recommendation regarding revocation to the full Board of Directors for a vote.
+The President will present to the Executive and Compensation Committee of the Board of Regents evidence warranting the revocation of an honorary degree.
+The Executive Committee will review and consider this evidence and, where it finds sufficient evidence to warrant revocation, forward its recommendation regarding revocation to the full Board of Regents for a vote.

-The Board of Directors, in its discretion, may rescind a standing approval for an honorary degree recipient within the two-year period described in Section IV, paragraph A.
+The Board of Regents, in its discretion, may rescind a standing approval for an honorary degree recipient within the two-year period described in Section IV, paragraph A.

 Titles, Styles and Address for Honorary Degree Recipients